Arthritis: History

 In 1715, William Musgrave published the second edition of his most important medical work, De arthritide symptomatica, which concerned arthritis and its effects.
 Augustin Jacob Landré-Beauvais, a 28-year-old resident physician at Salpêtrière Asylum in France was the first person to describe the symptoms of rheumatoid arthritis.
 Though Landré-Beauvais' classification of rheumatoid arthritis as a relative of gout was inaccurate, his dissertation encouraged others to further study the disease.

+John Charnley completed the first hip replacement (total hip arthroplasty) in England to treat arthritis in the 1960s.

+Society and culture

+Arthritis is the most common cause of disability in the United States.
+More than 20 million individuals with arthritis in the United States have severe limitations in function on a daily basis.
+Absenteeism and frequent visits to the physician are common in individuals who have arthritis.
+Arthritis can make it difficult for individuals to be physically active and some become home bound.
+It is estimated that the total cost of arthritis cases is close to $100 billion of which almost 50% is from lost earnings.

 Terminology

 The term is derived from arthr- (from ἄρθρον) and -itis (from -ῖτις, -îtis, lit. 'pertaining to'), the latter suffix having come to be associated with inflammation.

 The word arthritides is the plural form of arthritis, and denotes the collective group of arthritis-like conditions.